ietf-wg-cellar/matroska-specification/notes.md

 # Language Codes

-Matroska from version 1 through 3 uses language codes that can be either the 3 letters bibliographic ISO-639-2 form [@!ISO639-2] (like "fre" for French), or such a language code followed by a dash and a country code for specialities in languages (like "fre-ca" for Canadian French).
+Matroska versions 1 through 3 uses language codes that can be either the three-letter bibliographic ISO 639-2 form [@!ISO639-2] (like "fre" for French) or such a language code followed by a dash and a country code for specialities in languages (like "fre-ca" for Canadian French).
 The `ISO 639-2 Language Elements` are "Language Element", "TagLanguage Element", and "ChapLanguage Element".